tamilselvi53/HacktoberFest-2022-Python/easy/selection_sort/README.md

 #Hacktoberfest 2022
-## Merge Sort in Python
+## Selection Sort in Python

 ### Problem Statement
-Write a program to sort a list of numbers in ascending order using Merge Sort in Python.
+Write a program to sort a list of numbers in ascending order using Selection Sort in Python.

 ### Input Format
 Create a function with name merge_sort that takes a list of numbers as an argument and returns the sorted list of numbers.
 If invalid input is entered, return empty list.